Doris Totten Chase

 Doris Totten Chase (29 April 1923 – 13 December 2008) was an American painter, teacher, and sculptor.
 She was a member of the Northwest School.
 Chase had a career as a painter and sculptor before moving to New York, where she made video art.

-Early years
+Early life and education

 Chase was born Doris Mae Totten and graduated from Roosevelt High School in 1941.
-From 1941 to 1943 she studied architecture at the University of Washington before dropping out of college in 1943 to marry Elmo Chase, a lieutenant in the U.S. Navy.
+From 1941 to 1943, she studied architecture at the University of Washington before dropping out of college in 1943 to marry Elmo Chase, a lieutenant in the U.S. Navy.

 Art career

 To support her family, which had grown to two children, Chase taught painting and design at Edison Technical School.
 Chase was accepted into Women Painters of Washington in 1951.
 She remained a member until the mid-1960s.